ELthomasoPostfix/KCUI/README.md

 All trademarks, registered trademarks, product names, and company names or logos mentioned in this project are the property of their respective owners.
 Use of these names, trademarks, and brands does not imply endorsement.

 *KCUI* does not contain or distribute any copyrighted game files from *Kingdom: Classic*.
 This project contains only original code and content authored by the creator(s) of *KCUI*.
-Any references to game binaries (such as `Assembly-CSharp.dll`) are strictly for interoperability purposes and must be supplied by the user from their own legally purchased copy of *Kingdom: Classic*.
+Any references to game binaries (such as `Assembly-CSharp.dll`) are strictly for interoperability purposes and the binaries must be supplied by the user from their own legally purchased copy of *Kingdom: Classic*.

 At the time of writing (10 July 2025) the *Kingdom* series fan content policy was last updated on 16 February 2023.
 You can find an archive of this version [here](https://web.archive.org/web/20250620160343/https://www.kingdomthegame.com/fancontentpolicy).